01 Getting Started

 02 Adding a Condition to a Table

-When creating a condition for a power table, the condition will apply across every table row.
-This means that if there are many rows for your table, the condition will run on each row which can slow your project down.
+When creating a condition for a power table, the condition will apply across every row.
+This means that if your table has many rows, the condition will run on each row, which can slow your project down.

-We recommend that you only create conditions for your table if you are only syncing a small amount of data to display in your power table.
+We recommend that you create conditions for your table only if you are syncing a small amount of data to display in your Power Table.

 03 Adding a Condition Outside the Power Table

-1. Click on the outside element gear con.
+1. Click on the outside element gear.
 The element settings screen opens.

 element gear icon